-Past Honors themes include: Simplicity and Sustainability, Everyday Activism, Vocation, and Orphans and Vulnerable Children.
+Past Honors themes include Simplicity and Sustainability, Everyday Activism, Vocation, Restoration & Reconciliation, and Orphans & Vulnerable Children.

 Honors courses are discussion-based courses that dive into the biggest questions of life.
 Honors students must complete 18 credit hours of honors courses.
 Most Honors courses simultaneously fulfill Foundational Core requirements.

-Three credit hours are fulfilled by participating in three one-hour honors colloquiums.
+All Honors Scholars are required to participate in one colloquium that counts toward their elective courses—or other courses such as vocational courses or C.S.
+Lewis courses.
 Colloquiums are discussion-oriented courses that focus on a particular topic, typically in conjunction with Honors’ theme of the year.

 The Honors Guild has special events to promote friendship among Honors scholars.
 Traditional events include cookouts, speaker discussions, film viewings, an all-Honors retreat, and trips to the Indianapolis Museum of Art and the Indianapolis Symphony Orchestra.